 Driver mistakes are part of all the major crash causes

-According to crash data from March of 2021, the top five causes of crashes in New York City were driver distraction or inattention, following too closely, improper passing or lane use, passing too closely, failure to yield the right-of-way, unsafe backing and unsafe speeds.
+According to crash data from March of 2021, the top seven causes of crashes in New York City were driver distraction or inattention, following too closely, improper passing or lane use, passing too closely, failure to yield the right-of-way, unsafe backing and unsafe speeds.

 Driver distraction is responsible for many more crashes than any other cause, with 2274 crashes attributed to this issue.
 The second leading risk factor, following too closely, only played a role in 613 crashes.